swo/16s-book/manuscript/sec02.md

 First, a note on terminology.
-Technically, "metagenomic" means "related to more than one genome", that is, sampling from an entire community rather than from a single cell or a single colony sequencing.
-In common speech, I hear "metagenomics" used as a synonym for _shotgun_ metagenomics (i.e., trying to sequence all the DNA in a sample) and as an antonym for amplicon sequencing (even though amplicon sequencing, as we're talking about, is metagenomic, since it usually involves many different species).
+Technically, "metagenomic" means "related to more than one genome", that is, sampling from an entire community rather than from a single cell or a single colony.
+In common speech, I hear "metagenomics" used to mean _shotgun_ metagenomics (i.e., trying to sequence all the DNA in a sample), as opposed to amplicon sequencing (even though amplicon sequencing, as we're talking about, is metagenomic, since it usually involves many different species).